The Chartered Institute of Public Relations (CIPR) is a professional body for PR practicioners.

 You will need a copy of your learning log or personal development plan (PDP), signed by your manager, for the last three consecutive years.

-Complete a membership application for the CIPR, online or using a printed form (https://www.cipr.co.uk/content/join) and send a signed scan of your L&D record to firstname.lastname@example.org (Some GCS members are already CIPR members, either individually or through Corporate Affiliate schemes with e.g. Crown Prosecution Service, HMRC, the Ministry of Defence, Office of the Public Guardian, and The Valuation Office Agency.
-For new joiners, CIPR membership costs £235 per year).
+Some GCS members are already CIPR members, either individually or through Corporate Affiliate schemes with for example Crown Prosecution Service, HMRC, the Ministry of Defence, Office of the Public Guardian, and The Valuation Office Agency.
+For new joiners, CIPR membership costs £235 per year.

 Once you are a member, you need to sign up for CPD and begin recording your learning on the CIPR system.
-Whenever you want to, you can sign up for a Chartership Assessment Day (https://www.cipr.co.uk/content/cpd/chartered-pr-practitioner/how-apply) and prepare for the assessment using the materials the CIPR sends you.
+You can then sign up for a Chartership Assessment Day and prepare for the assessment using the materials the CIPR sends you.
 The Assessment Day costs £400+VAT.

 Once you pass the assessment you become a Chartered Public Relations Practitioner.
 This status is retained as long as you remain a CIPR member and continue to log your CPD on the CIPR system.